noviscient/factbox-user-guide/docs/widgets/index.md

 ```

+#### Value at Risk
-- **Value at Risk** - Measures the extent of possible financial losses within the strategy/product over a specific time frame given a certain significance level (alpha).
+Measures the extent of possible financial losses within the strategy/product over a specific time frame given a certain significance level (alpha).
 For the VaR, we will using the monthly returns as the input and the alpha specified will be 0.05.

 !!! note